Frank Brimsek: World War II and aftermath

 Brimsek remained with the Bruins for three more seasons.
 He was named to the NHL second All-Star team twice more and was selected to play in the inaugural NHL All-Star Game in 1947.
 The Bruins made the playoffs all three seasons but were eliminated in the semi-finals every time.
 Brimsek was also a finalist for the Hart Trophy in 1947–48, finishing behind Buddy O'Connor of the Rangers.
 Personal problems plagued Brimsek during his final years in Boston.
 His ten-month-old son had died in January 1949, and his coach and longtime teammate, Dit Clapper, had resigned from his coaching duties.
 It did not also help that the Boston crowd would occasionally boo Brimsek for his play.
 After the 1948–49 season, Brimsek requested a trade from Boston to Chicago in order to be closer to home, and to the new blueprint business he had started there.
 Boston granted his request and he was traded to the Chicago Black Hawks in exchange for cash.

 Brimsek's 32 career playoff wins for Boston was the team record until surpassed by Gerry Cheevers in 1977.
 Brimsek presently ranks fourth in team history as of 2021.
 His 230 regular-season wins puts him in third place in Bruins' history as of 2021.

 Brimsek played one season with the Black Hawks, recording 22 wins, 38 losses and 10 ties in 70 games.
 The Hawks finished last in the standings.
 It was the only season when Brimsek's team did not make the playoffs.
 He retired at the conclusion of the season.

 Retirement and legacy

 Brimsek played a stand-up style of goaltending, in which a goalie usually stays on his feet instead of dropping down on his knees to make a save.
 Brimsek is also remembered for having a quick catching hand and for "taking the feet out" of opposing players that were being a nuisance in front of his net.
-After retiring, Brimsek returned to Minnesota and worked as a railroad engineer.
+After retiring, Brimsek returned to Minnesota and worked as a railroad engineer, living a quiet life while spending time in nature.
 Even after his playing days, Brimsek regularly received fan mail.
 In 1966, he was inducted into the Hockey Hall of Fame, the first American-born goalie to be so honoured, and in 1973 he was an inaugural inductee of the United States Hockey Hall of Fame.
+He was also inducted into the Minnesota sports Hall of Fame in 1988.
 Brimsek died on November 11, 1998, in Virginia, Minnesota, leaving behind his wife, Peggy, his two daughters, Chris and Karen, and his five grandchildren.